 Disp. cont.
 AF Area:

-You can set whether or not to display the focus area that is in focus when Focus Area is set to Wide or Zone and Focus Mode is set to Continuous AF.
+You can set whether or not to display the focus area that is in focus when the Focus Area is set to Wide or Zone and Focus Mode is set to Continuous AF.

 AF Micro Adj.

-Allows you to adjust and register autofocused positions for each lens when using an A-mount lens with the Mount Adaptor LA-EA2 or LA-EA4.
+It allows you to adjust and register autofocused positions for each lens when using an A-mount lens with the Mount Adaptor LA-EA2 or LA-EA4.
 In general use, you do not need to adjust the autofocused position using this function.
 Use this function only when adjustments are needed for certain focus areas or focal lengths.
 Use this function only when adjustments are needed for certain focal lengths.